A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Adaptive algorithm and numerical tests

-Figure \ref{fig:study_C} shows that the convergence of Algorithm \ref{alg:main} for (001)[100] edge dislocation in W with different $C_{\rm new}$.
+Figure \ref{fig:study_C} shows that the convergence of Algorithm \ref{alg:main} for (001)[100] edge dislocation in W with different $T_{\rm new}$.
 In each figure we plot the approximation error $\|\bar{u}-\uH\|_{\UsH}$ and the {\it exact} error estimator $\eta^{\rm exact}(\uH)$ against $N_{\rm QM}$.
-It demonstrates that different threshold $C_{\rm new}$ employed in Algorithm \ref{alg:fmm} can lead to qualitatively different behaviour in the QM/MM model refinement.
-From the strategy \eqref{eq:determine_new_rgn}, the value of $C_{\rm new}$ reflects the increment of current QM region based on the error estimator.
-Both large or small $C_{\rm new}$ will lead to the sub-optimal convergence for the reason that the QM/MM subsystems are not optimally assigned.
-In other words, there exists a (quasi-)optimal choice of $C_{\rm new}$ in practice.
-Figure \ref{fig:study_C} numerically demonstrates that it gives the optimal rate of convergence and the best agreement between the approximation error and the error estimator for $C_{\rm new}=4.0$.
-Hence, we fix $C_{\rm new}=4.0$ for all benchmark problems in the remaining part of this paper.
+It demonstrates that different threshold $T_{\rm new}$ employed in Algorithm \ref{alg:fmm} can lead to qualitatively different behaviour in the QM/MM model refinement.
+From the strategy \eqref{eq:determine_new_rgn}, the value of $T_{\rm new}$ reflects the increment of current QM region based on the error estimator.
+Both large or small $T_{\rm new}$ will lead to the sub-optimal convergence for the reason that the QM/MM subsystems are not optimally assigned.
+Figure \ref{fig:study_C} numerically demonstrates that $T_{\rm new}=4.0$~gives the optimal rate of convergence and the best agreement between the approximation error and the error estimator.
+Note that the sensitivity of $T_{\rm new}$ to the choice of system is not significant.
+Hence, we fix $T_{\rm new}=4.0$~for all benchmark problems in the remaining part of this paper.

-All simulations presented in this work are implemented in several open-source {\tt Julia} packages: {\tt SKTB.jl} \cite{gitSKTB} (for the NRL tight binding model), {\tt ACE.jl} \cite{gitACE} (for the ACE model), {\tt QMMM2.jl} \cite{gitQMMM2} (for the QM/MM coupling scheme) and {\tt AdapQMMM.jl} \cite{gitadapQMMM} (for the adaptivity).
-All tests we report except the DFT simulation (cf.~Section \ref{sec:sub:sub:dft}) are performed on an {\tt Intel(R) Core(TM) i7-7820HQ CPU @2.90GHz}, with {\tt macOS (x86-64-apple-darwin19.6.0)} operating system.
-The DFT simulation is simulated on a Linux cluster with {\tt AMD EPYC-Rome Processor} with 96 cores and 1TB memory.